Wildflower Hikes & Trails in Central Oregon

 Why it shines: Quiet trails and dramatic canyon views

 This scenic preserve follows Whychus Creek through a basalt canyon just outside Sisters.
-Wildflowers bloom along the canyon rim and trail edges, offering a peaceful alternative to busier spring hikes.
+Wildflowers bloom along the canyon rim and trail edges, offering a peaceful alternative to busier Spring hikes.

 Look for: